ItsYikunJiang/HierTuneHub/README.md

 - `to_optuna`: Convert the search space to `Optuna`.
 You need to pass in an `Optuna.Trial` object.
 - `to_flaml`: Convert the search space to a dict for `FLAML`.

+`SearchSpace` also provides the following class methods:
+- `from_dict`: Create a `SearchSpace` object from a dictionary resembling the YAML configuration.
+- `from_flaml`: Create a `SearchSpace` object from a FLAML configuration.

 ### Hyperparameter Tuning

-After you define the search space, you can use it for hyperparameter optimization. `HierTuneHub` provides a unified interface for hyperparameter optimization libraries including `Hyperopt`, `Optuna`, and `FLAML`.
+After you define the search space, you can use it for hyperparameter optimization.
+`HierTuneHub` provides a unified interface for hyperparameter optimization libraries including `Hyperopt`, `Optuna`, and `FLAML`.

 You need to define your own objective function that takes in a sampled configuration and returns either a single score or a dictionary containing scores and other information.